Make Your Goals Smart with the SMART Method

 Time-bound: I will achieve a B1 level proficiency in Spanish within one year, as measured by the Common European Framework of Reference for Languages.

-Use the SMART formula
+Using the SMART Formula

 For those who want to see one specific goal, we adapted a formula that includes the usage of SMART goal elements.
 So a SMART-goal statement might look like this: